-Remembering Mercy by the Sea in your estate plans allows you to make a difference in the lives of those that follow.
+By remembering Mercy by the Sea in your estate plans, you make a difference in the lives of those who follow.
 A legacy gift made through your will, stock transfer, trust, retirement accounts or life insurance is a meaningful way to sustain Mercy by the Sea in its efforts to support personal and societal transformation.
 Beth Chipman of Westbrook, Connecticut, shares her story of why she chose to include Mercy in her estate planning.

 Making a Difference in the Lives That Follow